SiddhantKapil/DistributedSystemsMock/README.md

 ### About This Project

-My motive behind this project is to build an easy-to-use demo for showcasing how RESTful APIs work.
-I followed a pure RESTful approach in designing this demo and I will keep updating it with other distributed systems features.
-I took PDA processor as an example problem and designed microservices to manage the PDA.
+My motive behind this project is to build an easy-to-use demo for showcasing how Distributed systems work.
+I took a PDA as a processing server and added multiple PDAs to simulate a distributed system.
+Client can make several different API calls and perform CRUD operations, I took a pure RESTful approach in designing these APIs.Note this project is client-centric.

 ### Features Covered Till now

-* Handling HTTP Requests using Golang
-* Setting up localhost and listen on a port
-* Call APIs using curl
-* Caching the data
-* Write Responses

-### Features Yet to Be Covered
-* Mobility and Replication for PDA processors on distributed systems
-* Showcase difference between Asynchronous and Synchronous calls
+* Client can introduce new PDAs.
+* Client can create new Replica groups by passing PDA ids in the url.
+Or client can join PDAs to existing Replicas.
+* Client can perform CRUD operations on PDA and Replicas.
+All the CRUD operations are showcased in client.py.
+* The states of PDAs and Replicas are cached on server side.
+* To introduce mobility, client can connect to any of the PDA in a replica group and that PDA can continue client's operation by retrieving previous information using cookies.

 ### How To Use
 * Run the server run `./server.sh`
-* On a new terminal run `./client.sh`.
+* On a new terminal run `python3 client.py`.
 Client will make all the API call and you can see the outputs.

 I will be glad to hear from you if this helped you in any way.
 Feedbacks are welcome.
 Thank you.